parisd1992/FirstAdventure/README.md

 My favourite part has been the freedom and control it gives to developers when doing pretty much anything.

-I enjoy the challenge of understanding how the compiler works, how my code is executed by the Operating System, and how I can make it more efficient, whilst keeping it easy to understand.
+I enjoy the challenge of understanding how the compiler works, how my code is executed by the Operating System, and how I can make it more efficient whilst keeping it easy to understand.

 ## Why learn C++?